 Craig's attention to aesthetics, landscaping and engineering went above and beyond Tahoe standards.
 Between intense excavation to create catchments to ensure Lake protections, to accenting native landscaping with items from the Bonanza era, highlighting the western heritage theme of the site.

 A transit stop was added to make it easy to access Tahoe's most scenic mountain bike and hiking trailheads.
-The Cafe serves delicious food with ideal dining accommodations (for COVID distancing requirements).
-It is locally run and operated by Patti McMullan, Max's wife.
+The Cafe serves delicious food with ideal dining accommodations and is locally run.

 Geotourism is tourism that sustains or enhances the unique; aesthetic, environmental, heritage, cultural and local well being of a place.
 How a business or site hosts travelers is key to encouraging a behavior that will sustain Tahoe for generations.
 The collective demonstration of stewardship at Tunnel Creek Station encourages people to Walk Softly, Respect Wildlife and Share Gratitude.

-Incline Village was designed in 1960 as a 'gated community' for the uber elite, next to a National Treasure with special amenity access.
-As Tahoe travelers 'discovered' the serenity of the northeast shore (in part due to the access provided by Flume and East Shore Trails), the demand for lodging has pushed Short Term Rentals into new territory, bringing local vs. visitor problems - mostly caused by ignorance, lack of enforceable hosting protocols and greed.
+Incline Village was designed in 1960 as an 'exclusive community' next to a National Treasure with special amenities and lake access.
+As Tahoe travelers 'discovered' the serenity of the northeast shore (accelerated by Flume and East Shore Trails), the demand for lodging pushed Short Term Rentals into new territory.
+The increased traffic brought new local vs. visitor problems, mostly caused by lack of enforceable hosting protocols.